Northern Illinois Huskies baseball

 The Northern Illinois Huskies baseball team is a varsity intercollegiate athletic team of Northern Illinois University (NIU) in DeKalb, Illinois, United States.
-The team is a member of the Mid-American Conference (MAC), which is part of the NCAA Division I. NIU's first baseball team was fielded in 1900.
+The team is a member of the Horizon League, which is part of the NCAA Division I. NIU's first baseball team was fielded in 1900.
 The team plays its home games at Ralph McKinzie Field in DeKalb, Illinois.
-The Huskies are currently led by head coach Ryan Copeland, who will begin his 1st season with the team in 2024.
+The Huskies are currently led by head coach Ryan Copeland, who just finished his third season with the team by winning a 2026 MAC Championship and NCAA post-season game.

 History

 As of 2021, Northern Illinois and Akron are the only current or former MAC schools not to have a player named the MAC Baseball Player of the Year or MAC Baseball Pitcher of the Year since those awards were first given in 1986 and 1988 respectively.

-NIU has currently not reached the NCAA tournament since joining the MAC nor have they won the Mid-American Conference baseball tournament, currently being one of only two MAC schools to not win one.
-They last had a chance in 1996 as MCC champion but lost a play-in series to Northeastern Illinois.
+NIU reached the NCAA tournament for the first time since 1972 by winning the 2026 Mid-American Conference baseball tournament in their final season as a member of the MAC.
+They previously had a chance in 1996 as MCC champion but lost a play-in series to Northeastern Illinois.

+NIU recorded their first ever NCAA Tournament win in the 2026 NCAA Division 1 Baseball Tournament by defeating Coastal Carolina 12-10 in the first round of the Tallahasse Regional.